AkshatSharma555/Gym_management_system/README.md

 Install Java JDK (Version 8 or above).
 Install MySQL Server (Version 5.7 or above).
 Use a Java IDE like IntelliJ IDEA, Eclipse, or NetBeans.

+Set Up MySQL: Install MySQL Server (Version 5.7 or above) and create the required database using the provided SQL script.
+Install SQL Connector:
+Download the MySQL Connector JAR file from MySQL official site.
+Add the JAR file to your code editor/IDE.
+In Eclipse, you can do this by:
+Right-click the project > Build Path > Configure Build Path > Libraries > Add External JARs.
+Select the downloaded JAR file and click Apply and Close.

 Steps to Run
 1. Clone the Repository